mosman7/IAC-Ansible/ansible-setup.md

     [db]
     192.168.33.11
     ```
-4. Now if you ping the 2 vms from controller it should return `success`
+4. Now if you ping the 2 vms from controller it should return `success` -   password must be set up first!!
     - run `sudo ansible -m ping web` will return that thus is a success `"ping": "pong"`

 Some commands you can use to check connection